bahim22/work/Docs2/Aplus_prac.md

     - `IPS`: In-plane switching - has widest viewing angle and best color reproduction.
 Ideal for graphic/video artists and good for vertical mounting.
     - `TN`: twisted nematic - oldest LCD tech. color reproduction is washed/blended with limited viewing angles, but has minimal lag time and is a cheap option for offices & gamers.
     - `VAs`: Vertical alignment - has best contrast ratio, with decent color repro. & minimal lag.
+    - IPS = high color quality, wide viewing angles, slow response time
+    - TN = low color quality, low viewing angles, fast response time
+    - Va = high contrast ratios, good color and viewing angles
+    - OLED = no backlight, lowerlight output (brightness), better contrast and color than LCD
   - `OLED`: organic light-emitting diode: displays with both the image-producing components and light source within a single panel.
+- burn-in occurs when a screen shows discoloration from displaying the same image for long periods of time
+- dead pixels are small spots on LCD monitors that remain black
+- dim displays can signify issues with LCD backlight or inverter.
+-

 ## Networks